About EigenDex

 The ETF industry has democratized investing — but it's also created a new problem.
 With thousands of funds available, it's easy to build a portfolio that looks diversified but is actually 80% the same companies across multiple funds.
 Hidden overlap, correlated exposures, and compounding expense ratios quietly erode returns without most investors realizing it.

 We built EigenDex to make that hidden structure visible.
-Our tools analyze real fund holdings (sourced from public SEC filings), actual price history, and mathematical portfolio theory — and present the results in a way that's immediately useful without requiring a finance degree.
+Our tools analyze reported fund holdings from public issuer and market-data sources, historical adjusted prices, and transparent calculations — and present the results in a way that's immediately useful without requiring a finance degree.

 Most tools on EigenDex are free and require no account.
-Advanced features — including portfolio backtesting, multi-ETF overlap analysis, and portfolio optimization — are available through EigenDex Pro.
+The core research tools are available without an account.
+Saved portfolios, change monitoring and scheduled alerts are described on the EigenDex Pro roadmap.
 We do not provide investment advice and are not affiliated with any fund provider, broker, or financial institution.

 What We Build